chasem-dev/VirusRun/README.md

 ## Setup
 After cloning the project on your local machine simply import into godot by pointing it to the .project file.

+## Info
+Game is hard coded to use W and D and Space KEY.

 ## Progress
 ![Movement](https://gyazo.com/0e271b5190941f64a2ee23addeadc902.gif)